What can I do to make sure airlines won’t damage my personal wheelchair?

 If your wheelchair has to be stored in the cargo hold, remove loose objects.

-If you are traveling with a large, non-collapsible, or powered wheelchair that will not fit in the aircraft cabin, be sure to remove attachments that cold be damaged or lost beneath the plane.
+If you are traveling with a large, non-collapsible, or powered wheelchair that will not fit in the aircraft cabin, be sure to remove attachments that could be damaged or lost beneath the plane.
 These include seat cushions, cupholders, foot and armrests, side guards, bags, tray tables, oxygen attachments, etc. All such attachments should be carried onto the plane with you, where they will be safe from damage.

 Attach instructions on how to handle and operate power wheelchairs.